DevOps vs. SRE: Differences and Similarities

 In addition to handling incidents, SREs complete post-incident reviews.
 This includes reporting fixes, documenting best practices, and discussing which existing practices proved unsuccessful.
 To avoid similar outages in the future, a significant responsibility for the team is to consistently work towards finding ways to improve the overall reliability of the business’ systems.

-Described by Google’s engineers as any important activity that helps contribute to system optimization and application reliability, but which must be executed manually and repeatedly, SREs are specifically concerned with overseeing this “grungy work” .
+Described by Google’s engineers as any important activity that helps contribute to system optimisation and application reliability, but which must be executed manually and repeatedly, SREs are specifically concerned with overseeing this “grungy work”.

 Writing software and working on automation